acerus/shoppable-recipes/readme.txt

 == Description ==
 Let your visitors [Save your recipes](https://whisk.com/recipe-box-app/) to their Whisk accounts or create instant [Shopping Lists](https://whisk.com/grocery-list-app/) and go shopping for ingredients in seconds.
 It is compatible with all popular recipe plugins which support Schema.org or JSON-ld.
-Plugin is very light and has zero impact on SEO, doesn't affect PageSpeed at all.
+Plugin is very light and has zero impact on Google PageSpeed metrics.

 == Demo ==
 [Demo recipe](https://demo.whisk.com/pizza-alla-napoletana/)

 = How to use =
-Activate the plugin and use <code>[whisk-widget]</code> shortcode to add Whisk Widgets anywhere.
+Activate the plugin and use this shortcode to display Whisk Widgets: `[whisk-widget]`.
-You can also use this snippet to add widget to your theme's or plugin's template:
+Alternatively, you can add this PHP snippet to your theme's or plugin's template: ``` <?php echo do_shortcode( "[whisk-widget]" ) ?>`

-<code>&lt;?php echo do_shortcode( "[whisk-widget]" ); ?&gt</code>
+= Plugin options =
 There are some options, that helps you change:

 - Widget format (Compact or Large).